-- Over 40% indicate their biggest financial worry is how to pay for necessities like food and rent
+- Over 40% say their biggest financial worry is how to pay for necessities (food, rent, utilities, etc.)

-- 32% report they don’t have a plan in place if funds run too low to pay their bills
+- 32% report they don’t have an emergency financial plan in place

 - 53% of respondents to a Conference Board of Canada survey said they expected their job prospects to worsen